-3.6.1 NYSE American and Arca (Pillar matching engine, Integrated Feed v2.1)
+3.6.1 NYSE American, National and Arca (Pillar matching engine, Integrated Feed v2.1)

 Trade IDs are 4 bytes long and correspond to the lowest 4 bytes of the 8-byte Deal ID field in the gateway Order Ack.
 The Trade ID is unique per ME symbol partition (System ID in the Symbol Index Mapping message), so unique per symbol.
-Prepend 3 fields to the Trade ID as discussed below to make a unique match across markets to the gateway Order Ack message (the Deal ID field in Pillar Gateway, or the ArcaExID in the legacy Gateway).
+Prepend 3 fields to the Trade ID as discussed below to make a unique match across markets to the Deal ID field in the gateway Order Ack message.